digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 Persistence
 ===========

-Participant nodes and synchronizers both require storage configurations.
+Participant nodes and sync domains both require storage configurations.
 Both use the same configuration format and therefore support the same configuration options.
 There are three different configurations
 available: